laurelnaiad/k8s-on-eoan/README.md

 Bare-Metal Kubernetes on Ubuntu 19.10
 ---

-__NOTICE__: These scripts have not yet been re-tested from start to finish on a clean system.
+__NOTICE__: _Steps 1 and 2__  of these scripts have not yet been re-tested from start to finish on a clean system.
 There might be a hiccup or two.
 Regardless, please please please read them before running them.

 This repo may be used to configure an Ubuntu 19.10 server to run a single-node Kubernetes cluster, though those who aren't running Ubuntu 19.10 may still find some value in the various scripts within.